-Component vs coaxial speakers is – and always has been – a regular debate in the car audio industry and it’s only natural that you’d be in such a dilemma as well, and be confused on whether to choose component or coaxial speakers.
+Component vs coaxial speakers is - and always has been - a regular debate in the car audio industry and it’s only natural that you'd be in such a dilemma as well, and be confused on whether to choose component vs coaxial speakers.

 To help you come to a decision in this matter, here’s a lowdown on what makes each type shine.

 Before we dive into explaining the difference between component and coaxial speakers, It's mandatory that you understand the different parts that make up a speaker.

 |Tweeter||Tweeters are small speakers dedicated to high-frequency reproduction.|

 |Super-Tweeter||Super-tweeters are small drivers dedicated to ultra-high-frequency reproduction.
 They are usually found alognside regular tweeters in 4- or 5-way full-range speakers.|